With so many hotels on the Las Vegas strip, it can be overwhelming to decide where to stay.

-I’ve visited Las Vegas several times, staying in a different hotel each time, so I think I’ve a good sense of what to look out for and what to avoid.
+I’ve visited Las Vegas many times, staying in a different hotel each time, so I have a good sense of what to look out for and what to avoid.

-Booking a room at Park MGM
+Booking a room was super easy

 I booked my stay directly through the Park MGM website with ease, though there is room for improvement.

 When I was initially going to book my room, I didn’t realize the Stay Well rooms were a separate type of room.
 I thought it was a promotional price!

 After doing some investigating, I learned that the Stay Well rooms have all kinds of extra amenities meant to help combat jet lag or help travelers with chronic illness or ailments.

 If you prefer, you can check in at the guest services desk.
 Being the tech nerd that I am, I tried out the kiosk.
 It was quick, efficient, and the best part – NO LINE!

 After a long early morning flight from Boston to Vegas, I was quite thankful for the speedy check in process.

 If you download the Park MGM app, you can use the app as your room key.
 This is great for those that tend to misplace key cards or sharing a room with more than 2 people.